Ribbonlength of families of folded ribbon knots: Ribbonlength of pretzel, twist, and torus knots

 If $p<0$, the twists are in a clockwise direction.
 So, begin by crossing $CD$ over $AB$ at an angle of $\nicefrac{\pi}{2}$ (with the same labels as shown in Figure~\ref{fig:Counter} second from the left), creating one half-twist.
 To create more half-twists proceed in a similar way as the $p>0$ case. \end{const}

-\begin{remark} We observe that Construction~\ref{const:twists} creates $2n$ squares, each with sidelength $w$, and four extended ends.
-Letting $w=1$, we see that this construction yields a ribbonlength of $2n$ plus the length of any connections made between the ends. \end{remark}
+\begin{remark} We observe that the $p$ half-twists constructed in Construction~\ref{const:twists} creates $2p$ squares of folded ribbon, each with sidelength $w$, and four extended ends.
+Letting $w=1$, we see that this construction yields a ribbonlength of $2p$ plus the length of any connections made between the ends. \end{remark}

 Our construction of $p$ half-twists yields a piece of folded ribbon that can easily be manipulated to create a variety of folded ribbon knots.
-We now use this to create folded ribbon $(2,p)$ torus, pretzel, and twist knots.
+We now use this to create folded ribbon $(2,q)$ torus, pretzel, and twist knots.

-\subsection{$(2,p)$ torus knots}
+\subsection{$(2,q)$ torus knots}

-In this section, we give a construction of a folded ribbon knot $\kw$ where $K=T(2,p)$ and calculate ribbonlength in relation to crossing number.
-Note that a ($2,p$) torus knot is constructed by taking $p$ half-twists then joining the ends appropriately.
-For the sake of simplicity, we will only consider the cases in which $p\geq 3$ is odd, thereby guaranteeing that $T(2,p)$ is a knot.
+In this section, we give a construction of a folded ribbon knot $\kw$ where $K$ is a $(2,q)$ torus knot and calculate ribbonlength in relation to crossing number.
+Note that a $(2,q)$ torus knot is constructed by taking $q$ half-twists then joining the ends appropriately.
+For the sake of simplicity, we will only consider the cases in which $q\geq 3$ is odd, thereby guaranteeing that $T(2,q)$ is a non-trivial knot.

-\begin{const}[Folded ribbon $T(2,p)$ knots] Assume the ribbon is of width $w$ and $p\ge3$, odd.
+\begin{const}[Folded ribbon $T(2,q)$ knots] Assume the ribbon is of width $w$ and $q\ge3$, odd.

 Step 1.
-As outlined in Construction~\ref{const:twists}, make a series of $p$ half-twists in the counterclockwise direction between strands of ribbon $AB$ and $CD$.
-Since $p$ is odd, after the $p$ twists, $A$ and $C$ will point in opposite directions of $B$ and $D$ respectively.
+As outlined in Construction~\ref{const:twists}, make a series of $q$ half-twists in the counterclockwise direction between strands of ribbon $AB$ and $CD$.
+Since $q$ is odd, after the $q$ half-twists, $A$ and $C$ will point in opposite directions of $B$ and $D$ respectively.